primex-melvin/ppdo-next/README.md

 - The [Tour of Convex](https://docs.convex.dev/get-started) for a thorough introduction to Convex principles.
 - The rest of [Convex docs](https://docs.convex.dev/) to learn about all Convex features.
 - [Stack](https://stack.convex.dev/) for in-depth articles on advanced topics.
-- [Convex Auth docs](https://labs.convex.dev/auth) for documentation on the Convex Auth library.

-## Configuring other authentication methods

-To configure different authentication methods, see [Configuration](https://labs.convex.dev/auth/config) in the Convex Auth docs.

 ## Join the community